FND-Education-Project/FND-Education/course/part-1-understanding-fnd/module-01-what-fnd-is/01-what-functional-means-and-how-fnd-can-appear.md

 [For Clinicians and the Care Team](#for-clinicians-and-the-care-team)
 [Research and Sources](#research-and-sources)
 ***
 >*"Functional disorders are conditions whose origin arises primarily from a disorder of nervous system functioning rather than clearly identifiable pathophysiological disease...
-It causes considerable physical disability and distress..."* -Jon Stone, BMJ 2020;371:m3745
+It causes considerable physical disability and distress..."* - Professor Jon Stone, neurologist (BMJ 2020;371:m3745)

 *Figure 1*